 It brings us back to our point that the discounting strategy you implement should reflect your store and products’ nature.

-It’s hard to remove a discount strategy once it’s in place
+It’s hard to remove a discount pricing strategy once it’s in place

 If you gave a dog a bone every day, they’d learn to expect it.
 How do you think the dog would respond if you decided not to give them the bone one day?